 I had people calling my father and telling him “your daughter would be a doctor someday, she has scored so well”.
 Keeping it honest with you here, the societal pressure and all the appreciation I received felt good back then.

-But, each of it contributed to fabricate my supposed “dream” with the threads that were handed over to me by society.
+But, each of them contributed to fabricating my supposed “dream” with the threads that were handed over to me by society.